 Sounds to improve your deep sleep quality

 So how can you make sure you’re getting as much deep sleep as you need to stay healthy?
-Recent research has shown that certain pharmacological drugs containing the molecules gaboxadol and tiagabine can help sustain deep sleep for longer periods of time.
+Recent research has shown that certain pharmacological drugs containing the molecules gaboxadol and tiagabine can help sustain this sleep stage for longer periods of time.
 Nevertheless, dependence and daytime side effects are often present when sleep-related pharmaceuticals are at play.
 Electric and magnetic stimuli have also proven effective, but naturally, lack of access makes this option a bit tougher.

 An easier at-home remedy?
 Sound — and more specifically, the right frequency of sound.
 Of course, we often prefer to sleep in silence.
 But sustained and slow oscillations of sound can create the perfect environment for deep sleep to occur.
 Our Dreem headband not only tracks your sleep for better understanding but also stimulates sound to improve its quality, so you’re measuring and improving your rest.
 With its power on your side, you can make your days more productive, energetic, and full — just what life ordered.
-Hope you enjoyed these article about 4 things to know about deep sleep!